microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Introduction to SQL database in Fabric/02 - Introduction to SQL database in Fabric.md

 ## Section 1: Getting started

-In this section of the workshop, you will be logging into the Microsoft Fabric Portal and creating a new Fabric Workspace.
+In this section of the lab, you will be logging into the Microsoft Fabric Portal and creating a new Fabric Workspace.

 ### Task 1.1: Login

 Using a web browser of your choice, please navigate to this [Microsoft Fabric link](https://app.fabric.microsoft.com/home).

 1. Enter your AAD Username e.g. `AIAP.<YourCustomUserName>@fabcon25eu.onmicrosoft.com` in the Email field, then click on the Submit button.
-   > **During the workshop, you should have received a printed one-pager from the proctor or speaker.
+   > **During the lab, you should have received a printed one-pager from the proctor or speaker.
 Replace `<YourCustomUserName>` with the value provided on that sheet.
 Then, enter or copy the AAD user from the page, for example: AIAP.user001@fabcon25eu.onmicrosoft.com**

 <img src="../../img/graphics/Introduction/Fabriclogin.png" alt="A picture of the Create a workspace blade on the right side of the page" style="width:400px;">

 2. Enter your password and click on the Sign in button.
-> **During the workshop, you should have received a printed one-pager from the proctor or speaker.
+> **During the lab, you should have received a printed one-pager from the proctor or speaker.
 Please enter or copy the Password from that page.**

 <img src="../../img/graphics/Introduction/fabricuserpassword.png" alt="A picture of the Create a workspace blade on the right side of the page" style="width:400px;">

 3. If prompted with "Stay signed in?" select "Yes" and proceed.

-4. If popup "Welcome to the Fabric view" is showed, feel free to close it by selecting 'X' on the top right corner and proceed with the workshop content.
+4. If popup "Welcome to the Fabric view" is showed, feel free to close it by selecting 'X' on the top right corner and proceed with the lab content.

 <img src="../../img/graphics/Introduction/IntroFabricView.png" alt="A picture of the Welcome to the Fabric view popup." style="width:600px;">